TuringGpt/Dashboard_Clone/envs/incident/tools/interface_3/policy.md

   If user confirms No, then set severity as P4 and continue to incident creation

 Set detection timestamp and initial status as open
-Associate with specified client and infrastructure component records
+Associate with specified client and reporter.
 Create incident record with determined severity level and return incident identifier

 ### Updating Incident Status